offheadharry/offheadharry/README.md

 ### Hi there, I'm Harry Burrell (aka Offheadharry)

-I am an avid investor in blockchain technology and have since started freelance work with Combased.
-Previously a community moderator for FrizzyNFT.
-My experience is largely with MultiversX ($EGLD).
-I have learnt a lot about running communities, marketing on social media and blockchain networks in this time.
+Founder of Big Man On-Chain Ltd; I work with multiple organisations on MultiversX including Project X DAO, AI Nexus, xAlliance, xCities, Multiconomy and Pittz.
+Previously a community moderator for FrizzyNFT and member of the community team at Combased.

 ## 🌱 I’m currently learning ...